 Eye tests are typically done to ensure that there is nothing wrong with your eyes.

 Your physician will more than likely run some tests to rule out anything more serious... so don't be too alarmed.
 This could all be related to another medical condition.

 Once a diagnosis of optical migraines is made, then you need to determine what your triggers are.
 Keeping a migraine diary will help you and the physician to know what is actually going on.

 What can be done about them?
-Every step should be taken to minimize these stresses and if that is not possible, then you need to determine how you could deal with them better.
+Try to minimize these stresses and if that is not possible, then you need to determine how you could deal with it better.